Svetlana Kuznetsova: 2003: First major quarterfinal

 In the first round of the French Open, Kuznetsova lost to Meghann Shaughnessy.
 She was also unsuccessful with Jared Palmer in the mixed doubles, losing to Nadia Petrova and Paul Haarhuis in the round of 16.
 Kuznetsova paired with Navratilova in the doubles match, but lost to Kim Clijsters and Ai Sugiyama in three sets in the quarterfinal.
 Kuznetsova participated at Wimbledon, where in the fourth round, she defeated wildcard Maria Sharapova to reach her first Grand Slam quarterfinal, losing to third seed Justine Henin.
 At the doubles, they were again defeated by Clijsters and Sugiyama.
 Kuznetsova paired with Australian Todd Woodbridge in the mixed doubles, but lost against Leoš Friedl and Liezel Huber in the quarterfinal.
-She then made her first semifinal appearance of the year at the Acura Classic in San Diego, before losing to Henin.
+She then made her first semifinal appearance of the year in San Diego, before losing to Henin.
 At the US Open singles tournament, Kuznetsova lost in the third round to top seed Kim Clijsters.
 However, in the doubles competition, she again partnered with Navratilova and reached the first Grand Slam final of her career but were beaten by Paola Suárez and Virginia Ruano Pascual in two straight sets.
 She entered the Sparkassen Cup in Leipzig, losing to fifth seeded Daniela Hantuchová in the first round.
 Kuznetsova and Navratilova won the doubles title against Elena Likhovtseva and Nadia Petrova.
-In the doubles competition at the Ladies Kremlin Cup, they reached the semifinals before losing to Russian couple and runners-up Anastasia Myskina and Vera Zvonareva.
+In the doubles competition at the Kremlin Cup, they reached the semifinals before losing to Russian couple and runners-up Anastasia Myskina and Vera Zvonareva.
 Her last appearance of the year was at the WTA Championships doubles competition in Los Angeles.
 In her first Tour Championships participation she and Navratilova lost in the first round to eventual champions Virginia Ruano Pascual and Paola Suárez.
 She finished the 2003 season as world No. 36.